os-climate/osc-dm-mesh-doc/docs/getting-started.md

 source ./bin/environment.sh
 ~~~~

+Note that we have already setup Docker images under the Docker username
+"brodagroupsoftware" which should allow you to pull images.
+If you
+choose to build the system (see [Building the Platform](/docs/building-platform.md))
+then you will need to set your own Docker Hub username.

-This will setup several environment variables that are used by
+After setting up your environment, you will see setup several environment
+variables that are used by the platform (something like the following).
-the platform:
 ~~~~
 USER_NAME:          ericbroda
 HOME_DIR:           /Users/ericbroda/Development/scratch
 DOCKERHUB_USERNAME: brodagroupsoftware
 DOCKERHUB_TOKEN:    ****
 ROOT_DIR:           /Users/ericbroda/Development/scratch
-PROJECT:            bgs-dm-mesh-srv
+PROJECT:            osc-dm-mesh-srv
-PROJECT_DIR:        /Users/ericbroda/Development/scratch/bgs-dm-mesh-srv
+PROJECT_DIR:        /Users/ericbroda/Development/scratch/osc-dm-mesh-srv
 PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION: python
 ~~~~

-Finally, start the platform:
+Finally, start the platform (make sure Docker is running):
 ~~~~
 $PROJECT_DIR/app/startd.sh
 ~~~~